Fill in this quick form to receive your FREE personal holiday quote from us...

 As you explore the fiord, keep a lookout for wildlife, especially fur seals basking on the rocks.
 In the late afternoon, take a guided walk on a section of the world-famous Milford Track or explore the shoreline by tendercraft (small boat) with our nature guide.
 If you’re feeling brave, you can even go swimming in the fiord’s pure, but cold, waters.

-As the shadows deepen, the Milford Wanderer will return under sail (weather permitting) to sheltered Harrison Cove for the night.
+As the shadows deepen, the Milford Navigator will return under sail (weather permitting) to sheltered Harrison Cove for the night.
 Enjoy a three-course meal in the cosy saloon, order drinks from the fully licensed bar and relax in the company of like-minded travellers.
 After dinner you may want to check out the stars in the incredible inky blackness of the remote Fiordland night sky.
 When you’re ready, retire to a comfortable cabin.

 Includes: Quad Share Male/Female cabin with shared facilities, three course dinner and breakfast.